yavuzCodiin/4-Bit_Calculator/README.md

 ### <ins>Register</ins>

-In digital electronics, a register is a group of flip-flops (binary storage elements) that store binary data as individual bits.
+>In digital electronics, a register is a group of flip-flops (binary storage elements) that store binary data as individual bits.
 Registers are fundamental building blocks used in various parts of a computer system, including processors, memory units, and input/output interfaces.
 They are crucial for data manipulation, storage, and transfer within a digital system.
+>

-Here are the key aspects of registers:
+>Here are the key aspects of registers:
+>

-1. Storage of Data: Registers store binary data, which can represent numbers, instructions, addresses, or any other digital information.
+>1.
+Storage of Data: Registers store binary data, which can represent numbers, instructions, addresses, or any other digital information.
 Each bit within a register can store either 0 or 1.
+>

-2. Size: Registers can vary in size, commonly coming in sizes such as 8-bit, 16-bit, 32-bit, or 64-bit, indicating the number of bits they can store.
+>2.
+Size: Registers can vary in size, commonly coming in sizes such as 8-bit, 16-bit, 32-bit, or 64-bit, indicating the number of bits they can store.
 For example, a 32-bit register can store 32 binary digits (bits).
+>

-3. Data Manipulation: Registers are used for various arithmetic and logic operations.
+>3.
+Data Manipulation: Registers are used for various arithmetic and logic operations.
 Processors use registers to perform computations, comparisons, and other operations, making them essential for the central processing unit (CPU) functionality.
+>

-4. Data Transfer: Data is transferred between registers and other parts of the computer system, such as memory or input/output devices.
+>4.
+Data Transfer: Data is transferred between registers and other parts of the computer system, such as memory or input/output devices.
 Registers act as temporary storage during these transfers.
+>

-5. Data Buffering: Registers are used as buffers to hold data temporarily when transferring data between different parts of a system operating at different speeds.
+>5.
+Data Buffering: Registers are used as buffers to hold data temporarily when transferring data between different parts of a system operating at different speeds.
+>

-6. Types of Registers:
+>6.
+Types of Registers:
+>

-* Data Registers: Used to store data temporarily during operations.
+>* Data Registers: Used to store data temporarily during operations.
-* Address Registers: Store memory addresses for read and write operations.
+>* Address Registers: Store memory addresses for read and write operations.
-* Program Counter (PC): Holds the memory address of the next instruction to be executed.
+>* Program Counter (PC): Holds the memory address of the next instruction to be executed.
-* Instruction Register (IR): Stores the current instruction being executed.
+>* Instruction Register (IR): Stores the current instruction being executed.
-* Status Register/Flags Register: Holds status flags (e.g., zero, carry, overflow) indicating the outcome of operations.
+>* Status Register/Flags Register: Holds status flags (e.g., zero, carry, overflow) indicating the outcome of operations.
-* Index Registers: Used for indexing in memory operations.
+>* Index Registers: Used for indexing in memory operations.
+>
 >Whenever clock is on rising edge and if input of load is 1 register takes new Data and stores it however if load=0 it continues to stores same data or if reset is 1 it reset the data which is stored

 ![image](https://github.com/yavuzCodiin/4-Bit_Calculator/assets/82445309/85b242d8-32b6-4e18-bd4a-cdaf6f89d3d1)